 EYFS children that are not in Breakfast Club are brought to the Nursery door by their parents from 08:15am onwards, where they will be greeted by a member of EYFS staff.
 Pre-Prep III children will stay in the playground or be taken to their classroom on arrival.

 Registration

-Nursery register is taken and the number for the day are written on the board displayed in the window.
-Also showing numbers of children leaving at lunchtime.
+Nursery register is taken on paper and on the Isams system.
+The number for the day is written on the board displayed in the window and also the numbers of children leaving at lunchtime.

 Dismissal & Crèche